Season Summary: 1921

 1907 premiership player, Jim 'Ginger' Caldwell, returned from South Melbourne in 1921 after 11 seasons and 155 games and captaining South's 1918 premiership team to captain-coach Williamstown.
 Caldwell was selected in the WFC Team of the Century on the wing and is a member of the WFC Hall of Fame.

-The team recovered from the setback of Phil Skehan's demise to finish the season in fourth place with 9 wins and 7 losses, plus the two byes, one win in front of Northcote, and then downed second-placed Port Melbourne in the first semi-final at East Melbourne before a crowd of 15,000 by 26 points, 15.11.101 to 11.9.75, even though Port had won both home-and-away clashes during the year.
+The team recovered from the setback of Phil Skehan's demise to finish the season in fourth place with 9 wins and 7 losses, plus the two byes, one win in front of Northcote, and then downed second-placed Port Melbourne in the first semi-final at East Melbourne before a crowd of 15,000 by 26 points, 15.11.101 to 11.9.75, even though Port had won both home-and-away clashes during the year and finished four wins clear of the Village on the final ladder.
 In fact, 'Town did not manage to beat any of the other finalists, being Port, Footscray and Brunswick, during the year and was not expected to advance very far.
 After an even first quarter with Port kicking with a slight breeze, Williamstown kicked six goals to two in the second quarter to open up a 4-goal lead by half-time.
 This was extended to 26 points by three-quarter time, and both sides kicked 3.2 in the last term.
 The Argus reported that 'Port's undoing was the result of being repeatedly penalised for breaches of the rules - notably holding and pushing opponents - and in this offence their captain (Steve Leehane) was the principal offender.'
+Williamstown were faster, stronger in defence and not lacking in determination.
 Fred Carpenter kicked 4 goals while best players were Bob King, Harry Haughton, Norm McDonald, Carpenter, Jim McAuliffe, Stan Mitchell, Dick Condon, Jack MacDonald, Laurie Smith, Jack O'Connell, Charlie Stanbridge, Dave Elliman and Hugh Munro.
 In the Sporting Globe on August 24 1935, while reminiscing about this game, it was remarked by sports reporter, P.J.
 Millard, that 'Bob King, as on many other occasions, was Williamstown's star in that stern struggle.
 His marking at centre half-back was dazzling.
 Association supporters still talk about it.
 By many he is regarded as one of Williamstown's three greatest players since the (First World) war, Allan Geddes, of Richmond, and Arthur Sykes being the others.'
+Despite playing against each other as senior clubs since 1886, this was the first occasion in which they had met in a final.

 The Argus, September 24 1921 - starting line-ups for the first semi-final at East Melbourne Cricket Ground, won by Williamstown 15.11.101 to Port Melbourne 11.9.75.